 The Jewel seemed to have a memory problem because, although having no program stored in its 10 slots, it returned an error code related to a memory shortage.

-I feared the worst, since the ram chips installed in these vintage machines are no longer easily available.
-As a first step, I opened with much patience the case of the Casio PB -770 and I did a quick inspection.
 The quality standards of these small computers were not like nowadays ones.
 The original design often contained coarse engineering errors, having welding of obscene and unreliable flying leads as workaround.

 But in many cases these flying leads were just a choice, to save on the cost of motherboard, and produce single-sided printed circuits rather than double-sided ones.